UPDATE: Guide to Legal Research in El Salvador

 Located in Central America, El Salvador is the smallest country of the region, with a territory of approximately 22,000.00 km².
 It shares borders to the west with Guatemala, Honduras to the northwest, and Nicaragua to the southeast.
 It has a population of approximately 7 million.
 Its largest city is also its capital, San Salvador, with approximately 2.1 million habitants.
 The official language is Spanish.

 Throughout its history, El Salvador endured several military coups and governments, making its democracy fragile and leading the country to an internal conflict between the military government and the guerrillas.
 After a 12-year conflict, peace accords were signed in Chapultepec, Mexico, on January 16, 1992.

 The peace accords also made important changes to many other areas, such as the judicial system, the electoral system, human rights and agrarian law.
 The peace agreements of El Salvador have served as guidelines to other countries and most recently, they were considered as a model for the installation of democracy in Iraq.

-The Constitution establishes that all individuals are bounded in a negative manner, meaning, “no one is forced to doing what the laws do not command or restrained from doing what the laws do not prohibit”.
-On the other hand, public officers are bound in a positive manner, meaning that they do not have more powers than those granted to them under the law.
+The Constitution establishes that all individuals are bounded in a negative manner, meaning, “no one is forced into doing what the laws do not command or restrained from doing what the laws do not prohibit”.
+On the other hand, public officers are bound in a positive manner, meaning that they do not have more power than those granted to them under the law.